SoftwareAG/cumulocity-modbus-demo/README.md

 ## Device Protocol

-The modbus server sends random integer measurements via the holding register from Bit 0 to Bit 16.
+The Modbus server sends random integer measurements via the holding register from Bit 0 to Bit 16.
 To read these values with the agent and send them as measurements to Cumulocity, the agent must be remotely configured in Cumulocity.

 New fieldbus device protocols can be created in the Device protocols page which is opened from the Device types menu in the navigator.
-Create a new modbus device protocol and configure it, as shown below:
+Create a new Modbus device protocol and configure it, as shown below:

 ![Device protocol](./pics/ModBus-protocol.png)

-Further information on how to read and send events and alarms from modbus devices can be found in the Cumulocity IoT documentation.
+Further information on how to read and send events and alarms from Modbus devices can be found in the [Cumulocity IoT documentation](https://cumulocity.com/guides/protocol-integration/cloud-fieldbus/).

 ## Device Configuration Modbus

-Within the device management Application of Cumulocity you will find the tab "ModBus" after the device was registered successfully.
+Within the device management Application of Cumulocity you will find the tab "Modbus" after the device/agent was registered successfully.

 ![Device Registration](./pics/ModBus-dm.png)

 Within here, you can add a TCP Device.
-The address of the modbus server is **0**.
+The address of the Modbus server is **0**.
-For the ip address of the modbus server use you local ip address.
+For the ip address of the Modbus server use your local ip address.
 Since the agent is running in a docker container 127.0.0.1 will not work for the docker host.
 On windows you can display the local network address via the command line with *ipconfig*.